-The merged company has taken into consideration the recent development of the COVID-19 pandemic in Taiwan and its possible impact on the economic environment, and has taken into account the significant accounting estimates related to cash flow estimates, growth rates, discount rates, profitability, etc. The management shall continue to review the estimates and basic assumptions.
-If an amendment of estimates only affects the current period, it shall be recognized in the current period of amendment; if an amendment of accounting estimates affects the current year and future periods, it shall be recognized in the current year and future periods.
+The merged company takes into account the potential impact of climate change when developing significant accounting estimates, and has taken into account the significant accounting estimates related to cash flow estimates, growth rates, discount rates, profitability, etc. The management shall continue to review the estimates and basic assumptions.

+Major sources of uncertainty in estimates and assumptions